asaikali/vere-copia/README.md

 * add a file called `wavefront-token.env` with a property `WAVEFRONT_TOKEN=token value from wavefront ui`

 ## Steps to run the application:

+* run `./mvnw clean package` to build the application and generate `git.propertis` file in the `central-inventory` application, if the `git.properties` is not generated the application will not startup.
 * run `docker-compose up` to setup the postgres database that the app uses
 * run the central-inventory application
 * run the store-inventory application